 Fiduciary duty means a legal responsibility that involves a high standard of care to manage the property for a person.

-When an executor is selling the house, it only makes sense to hire a real estate agent experienced in probate, knows the probate process, and understands an executor’s duties and legal obligations.
+When an executor is selling the house, it only makes sense to hire a real estate agent experienced in probate, knows the process, and understands an executor’s duties and legal obligations.

-An executor who needs an agent to sell the property is wise to hire a real estate agent with specialized knowledge, training, and experience with the probate court process.
+An executor who needs an agent to sell the property is wise to hire a real estate agent with specialized knowledge, training, and experience with the court process.

 Hiring an inexperienced person with no knowledge or experience in probate could lead to a claim for a breach of fiduciary duty.